chinibi/wc-step-by-step-ordering-free/readme.txt

 = What is Category in the options and fees settings? =

 Select the WooCommerce product category your Options and Fees items are located.
 Then click Save Changes to refresh the page.
-The default category setting is set to "Options"?
+The default category setting is set to Options?

 = What is the Options and Fees Builder? =